 A country that I absolutely had to include in this challenge.
 But so many possible choices – enchiladas, fajitas, chimichangas.
 In the end I decided to make burritos served with salsa, sour cream and spicy rice.

 The children had never eaten burritos, so I linked in challenge 2, by asking them if they would like to guess what was inside.
-Jacob didn’t want to try, but Daniel had a go.
+Son2 didn’t want to try, but son1 had a go.
 Watch the video to see his guesses.
 The filling actually comprised onion, refried beans, lettuce, cheese and tomato.

 Sunday – Turkey